Specified optical services, including eye exams, are provided to recipients of income assistance, disability assistance, and hardship assistance.

 The ministry covers routine eye examinations once every two years, through Pacific Blue Cross, for:

-adults aged 19 to 64 who are in receipt of income assistance or disability assistance
+adults aged 19 to 64 who are in receipt of income assistance, disability assistance or hardship assistance

-recipients of Medical Services Only (MSO) if between ages 19 and 64
+recipients of Medical Services Only (MSO) or Transitional Health Services (THS) if between ages 19 and 64

-Routine eye examinations for children and seniors continue to be covered by Medical Services Plan (MSP), as do medically necessary eye exams for everyone registered with MSP, regardless of age.
+Routine eye examinations for children under 19 years of age and seniors continue to be covered by Medical Services Plan (MSP), as do medically necessary eye exams for everyone registered with MSP, regardless of age.

 Payment for eye exams may not exceed the amounts shown in Rate Table: Health Supplements and Programs – Optical Services.

 Effective: November 3, 2014